cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

  Once the JVM server has restarted you should be presented with the Carbon React UI main menu.

- CICS Bank Sample Application Main Menu:
+ CICS Banking Sample Application Main Menu:

  ![Carbon React Main Menu](../doc/images/CarbonReactUIinstall/CarbonReactUI_MainMenu.png)